cesaraustralia/DynamicGrids.jl/README.md

 ```

 For multiple grids, `init` is a `NamedTuple` of equal-sized arrays
-matching the names given to each `Ruleset` :
+matching the names used in each `Ruleset` :

 ```julia
 init = (predator=rand(100, 100), prey=(rand(100, 100))
 ```

 Handling and passing of the correct grids to a `Rule` is automated by
-DynamicGrids.jl. `Rule`s specify which grids they require in what order using
+DynamicGrids.jl, as a no-cost abstraction. `Rule`s specify which grids they
-the first two (`R` and `W`) type parameters.
+require in what order using the first two (`R` and `W`) type parameters.

 Dimensional or spatial `init` grids from
 [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl) or